JargonInc/jargon-sdk-nodejs/packages/actions-on-google/README.md

 ```

 ### Variations
-It's important for Alexa skills to vary the words they use in response to users, lest they sound robotic.
+It's important for Google Assistant Actions to vary the words they use in response to users, lest they sound robotic.
 The Jargon SDK
 makes ths simple with built-in variation support.
 Variations are defined using nested objects:
 ```json
 {